I will be updating the list when I continue to find resources that have been helpful a couple of times.

-Not every resource, either verbally or written, explains every concept in such a manner that you can understand.
+Not every resource explain concepts simply.
 Therefore, you can spend a lot of time researching for that course provider, magazine, or blogger that prepares learning material that your brain comprehends.

 Also, if you are on a budget, it is time-consuming to find practice material that is free of charge.
 It is much easier to find free of charge theoretical material with a few practical problems.

-- If you have never taken a computer science, web development, or algorithm course, is required for you to take time to see, read, or hear what a program is, and how does it work.
-Learning to Program de Steven Foote (Senior Software Engineer at LinkedIn when this was published.
-You can buy the book through Amazon using my affiliate link here.) is an excellent book to break the programming ice.
-It explains everything from what a program is, how does it work, the various programming languages and their differences.
+- If you have never taken a computer science, web development, or algorithm course, it is required for you to take time to see, read, or hear what a program is, and how does it work.
+Learning to Program de Steven Foote (Senior Software Engineer at LinkedIn when this was published) is an excellent book to break the programming ice.
+It explains everything from what a program is, how does it work, the various programming languages, and their differences.
 Also, he guides you in creating a Chrome extension.